 Air Attacks Around the World

-The attention of the world has been riveted on the recent attack on a Malaysian Airlines passenger aircraft that was shot down over Ukraine.
-However, this is not the first time a civilian plane has suffered as a result of hostilities between nations.
 Over the last century and this one, nations have used military power, including air power to extend their political objectives.
-From attacks on civilian aircraft and airports to using air power to achieve strategic objectives air attacks span a gamut of incidents.
-Read on to know more about various air attacks in recent history around the world.
+From the Syrian air attacks, to Pearl Harbor to using air power to achieve strategic objectives – Air attacks span a gamut of incidents.
+Read on to know more about various air attacks that occurred around the world:

 17 July 2014 – Shooting Down of Malaysian Airlines Flight 17 (MH 17)